GrayMiao123/NYU-CV-Fall2024-Project-Group10/README.md

 ```

 ## int8 Quantization
 We do quantization after pruning.
 For the quantization, my tensorrt version is 8.6.16 and my cuda version is 12.1.
-To quantization, you need to add the weight file path after fine-tune and data yaml file path in quantize.py
+To quantization, you need to add the weight file path after fine-tuning and data yaml file path in quantize.py
 ```bash
  def parse_args():
     parser = argparse.ArgumentParser()